memflow/memflow/README.md

 memflow uses a plugin based approach and is capable of loading different physical memory backends (so-called [`connectors`](#connectors)) at runtime.
 On top of the physical memory backends memflow is also capable of loading plugins for interfacing with a specific target OS at runtime.

 To get started, you want to at least install one connector.
-For that, use the [memflowup](https://github.com/memflow/memflowup) utility.
+For that, use the [memflowup](https://github.com/memflow/memflowup) utility (use dev channel).

 ### Manual installation